mikaelho/syncx/README.md

 ### Detect changes

-Any change to a wrapped data structure triggers a callback (here we use `print` for brevity).
+Any change to a wrapped data structure triggers a callback.

 ```python
 import syncx